arduino-json

 obj["hello"] = "world";

-Or nested arrays as follows.
-In this case, the provided parameter is optional and represents the name we want the array to have inside the “parent” object.
+Or nested arrays in the following way.
+In this case, the provided parameter is optional and represents the name we want the array to have within the “parent” object.

 JsonArray obj = doc.createNestedArray("nested");